mkhbragg/interval-timer-backend/README.md

 This project includes a [Node.js](https://nodejs.org/en/about/) server script that uses a persistent [SQLite](https://www.sqlite.org) database.

-The database stores sample data for coding language preferences, each one with a name and number of votes.
-The endpoints allow the client to retrieve, add, update, and delete options, using an admin key you can set in the `.env`.
+The database stores chat messages, each one with an ID and string of message text.
+The endpoints allow the client to retrieve, add, update, and delete messages, using an admin key you can set in the `.env`.

 _The home route `/` lists the endpoints in the API.
-With the Glitch editor open showing the preview on the right, click __Change URL__ and add `options` to the end to see the first `GET` request._
+With the Glitch editor open showing the preview on the right, click __Change URL__ and add `messages` to the end to see the first `GET` request._

 ## What's in this project?